 We’re also seeing an increasing number of men in their 30s to 40s who are becoming more self-aware and are looking to get orthodontic treatment for aesthetic reasons.
 This age group tends to prefer subtler options like clear aligner treatment and lingual braces when suitable.

 Previously, men would generally only book in to see an orthodontist when something went wrong, such as when they lost a tooth playing football or have had an alteration in their bite due to a broken jaw.
-Often they don’t understand that their misaligned jaw or painful bite is not normal.
-As awareness has grown around the benefits of orthodontic treatment for optimum oral health and improving self-confidence, we are seeing more men embrace the benefits of having braces and other orthodontic treatment options.

 There was a misconception that seeking orthodontic treatment was somehow ‘unmanly’ but this simply isn’t true.
 Orthodontic treatment is now much more ‘mainstream’ and considered by many to be a necessary part of life.
 As orthodontic techniques are becoming more advanced and specialist orthodontists better understand how efficient and safe orthodontic treatment can be achieved, we are expecting more men to make an appointment to see how their smile or bite could be improved.
 Especially since in Australia, no referral is needed to see a specialist orthodontist.